-- Employer Symposium An annual symposium for San Mateo County employers where TDM best practices and techniques are shared by industry professionals and employers who have successfully deployed programs. - Commuter Challenge During the months of April and May, Commute.org gives hundreds of prizes away to commuters who discover and use transportation options other than driving alone to work.
-Trips are logged on the STAR platform and reward recipients are selected at random from qualifying participants. - Bike to Work Day This event is celebrated across the Bay Area and is typically held in early May.
-It promotes bicycling as an alternative way to commute by encouraging commuters to try it on Bike to Work Day.
-Commute.org is the county-wide coordinator, serving thousands of cyclists at dozens of Energizer Stations across San Mateo County.
+- Commute Planning Commuters can receive personalized trip planning services from the Commute.org TDM team.
+The team provides applicants with options to driving alone from their origin to their work location. - Employer Symposium An annual symposium for San Mateo County employers where TDM best practices and techniques are shared by industry professionals and employers who have successfully deployed programs. - Commuter Challenge During the months of April and May, Commute.org gives hundreds of prizes away to commuters who discover and use transportation options other than driving alone to work.
+Trips are logged on the STAR platform and reward recipients are selected at random from qualifying participants. - Bike to Work Day This event is celebrated across the Bay Area and is typically held in early May and promotes bicycling as an alternative way to commute.
+Commute.org is a sponsor of the event and works with local bicycle organizations to promote Bike Month and Bike to Work Day to commuters in San Mateo County.